 With such news, one is quickly tempted to have negative thoughts towards such radical, other believers.
 But if we hate, we are no better than those who do wrong.

 Jesus knew this situation well.
 He was also accused, even though he only did good, healed and helped wherever he could.
-Eventually he has cruelly crucified for it.
+Eventually he was cruelly crucified for it.
 He took the cross on himself, he showed us that life here on earth is only temporary, but we should strive for the imperishable life after death - and that we should all love our enemies too.
-I think in God's sense, we shall not raise negative thoughts towards the accusers, Jesus did not do this either, but to remind us of his example.
+I think in God's sense, we shall not raise negative thoughts towards the accusers, Jesus did not do this either and we should remind us of his example.
 What we Christians can do, is pray for the victims and the persecuted, send them spiritual strength and support, spread their fate, and also ask God to bring the accusers to their senses.

 Jesus even forgave the Romans that executed him by praying: "Father, forgive them, for they do not know what they are doing."
-(Lucas 23:34) Those that are on the street of Pakistan screaming for the death of the Christian woman do also not know what they are doing.
-Let's pray for them that their eyes will be opened and their wounded souls healed.
+(Lucas 23:34).
+I assume that those that are on the street of Pakistan screaming for the death of the Christian woman, also do not know what they are doing.
+Thus let's pray that wisdom will open their eyes and their wounded souls get healed. - and if they know what they are doing, they need our prayer even more.

 Let us also be brave and show the world, despite it's hostility, that we are Christians!
 I was recently on vacation and went on a catamaran tour.
-A skipper had a collar on which "JESUS" was written.
+A skipper had a collar on which "JESUS" written on it in big letters.
+He carried it tall and proud.
 It looked so incredibly strong.
 After my vacation I bought a gold chain with a cross as a symbol of my faith.
 I would also like to show that I dare - that I stand by God - come what may and thus carry the cross a little bit myself with all the persecuted Christians.

 - If you would like to support persecuted Christians the organization ACN (Aid to the Church in need) helps: